patricecolet/ComposeSiren/README.md

 ### Building with CMake

-At the moment the plugin is built on Mac OS 11.6.4 using Ninja :
+At the moment the plugin is built :

+* on Mac OS 11.6.4 using Ninja
   * `cmake -B build -G Ninja -C Config.cmake` to setup the build system
   * `cmake --build build` to build the plugins
   * `cpack --config build/CPackConfig.cmake` to generate the installer
+* on Windows 10 using Visual Studio (couldn't get Ninja to work on windows yet)
+  * `cmake -B build -G "Visual Studio 17 2022" -C Config.cmake`
+  * `cmake --build build --config Release`
+  * `cpack --config build/CPackConfig.cmake`

+The resulting installer (built with `productbuild` on mac and `NSIS` on windows) is created in `build\Installers`